micmejia/bible-dump/NKJV/Ezekiel/Ezek 37.md

 Indeed, as I looked, the sinews and the flesh came upon them, and the skin covered them over; but _there was_ no breath in them.

 ###### 9
-Also He said to me, "Prophesy to the breath, prophesy, son of man, and say to the [^a]breath, 'Thus says the Lord God: "Come from the four winds, O breath, and breathe on these slain, that they may live." ' "
+Also He said to me, "Prophesy to the breath, prophesy, son of man, and say to the breath, 'Thus says the Lord God: "Come from the four winds, O breath, and breathe on these slain, that they may live." ' "

 ###### 10
-So I prophesied as He commanded me, and [^b]breath came into them, and they lived, and stood upon their feet, an exceedingly great army.
+So I prophesied as He commanded me, and breath came into them, and they lived, and stood upon their feet, an exceedingly great army.

 ###### 11
 Then He said to me, "Son of man, these bones are the whole house of Israel.
 They indeed say, 'Our bones are dry, our hope is lost, and we ourselves are cut off!'